roldantenido/SocialSphere/replit.md

 # Replit.md

+## Recent Changes
+- **January 20, 2025**: Implemented comprehensive dark mode support throughout the entire application
+  - Added ThemeProvider component with theme context and localStorage persistence
+  - Created theme toggle functionality in navbar with sun/moon icon switching
+  - Updated all pages (home, discover, friends, login, groups, gaming, marketplace, profile, admin) with dark mode backgrounds
+  - Applied dark mode styling to navbar, sidebar, and all UI components
+  - Enhanced login page with gradient backgrounds that adapt to dark mode
+  - Updated CSS variables for proper dark/light theme support

 ## Overview

 This is a full-stack social media application built with React, Express, and PostgreSQL.
 The app follows a typical social media structure with user authentication, posts, comments, likes, friendships, and real-time chat functionality.
 It uses a modern tech stack with TypeScript throughout, shadcn/ui components for the frontend, and Drizzle ORM for database management.
+The application features complete dark mode support with system preference detection and smooth theme transitions.

 ## User Preferences